 Shared Governance is an innovative organizational framework which affords nurses professional autonomy.
 It empowers the professional nursing staff and managers to contribute collectively to the decision-making process related to patient care, nursing practice and the work environment.

-The house-wide councils support the units’ ability to contribute to collective decision-making at the unit level, and provide leadership and support for global or house-wide practices.
+- The house-wide cabinets support the units’ ability to contribute to collective decision-making at the unit level, and provide leadership and support for global or house-wide practices.

 Questions or Comments Contact our Professional Practice Team